NickKarpowicz/Scarab/README.md

 cmake --build .
 ```

-This will a 'scarab' binary in the build directory.
+This will create a 'scarab' binary in the build directory.
 You can install it with
 ```
 sudo cmake --install .
 ```